LikynOyster/Todoister/README.md

 1) A user is able to create, edit and delete a task information including the task description, start and end date/time, priority.

 2) The user is ableto view a list of tasks which are based on the following category:
-a. completed
+- completed
-b.
-In progress
+- In progress
-c.
-Overdue
+- Overdue

   Note: the priority should be presentedin an image/icon.

 3) If a task is deleted, thesystem shall movethe task into a trash bin.
 User can recover a task from the trash bin or delete atask permanentlyfrom the trash bin.